From Grumpy Cat to Punch the Monkey: A timeline of the internet’s favourite animals | The National

 Freya was a walrus spotted repeatedly in Oslo Harbour in 2022.
 Videos of her climbing on to boats circulated widely on social media, drawing crowds who gathered to watch and photograph her.

-Norwegian authorities ultimately euthanised Freya in August 2022, citing public safety concerns.
-The decision prompted international criticism and online debate, and inspired a statue named For Our Sins in her honour.
+Norwegian authorities ultimately euthanised Freya in August 2022 over public safety concerns.
+The decision prompted international criticism and online debate, as well as inspiring a statue called For Our Sins built in her honour.

 2023: Flaco the owl